CONP-PCNO/globus-tools-for-dataset-addition/README.md

 That is your local file system !
 So we enabled the wrapper we were talking about ....
 We are ready to set up the transfer to download the dataset

-1.3 - Now we are ready to initialize the data transfer from the selected Globus shared endpoint and the adiministrator's enpoint
+1.3 - Now we are ready to initialize the data transfer from the selected Globus shared endpoint and the administrator's endpoint:

+Select the shared endpoint and store its ID into an environment variable (for simplicity).
+This is going to be the source endpoint.
+For example

+``source_ep=ddb59aef-6d04-11e5-ba46-22000b92c6ec``

+Do the same with your endpoint

+``your_ep=<endpoint-ID>``

+Now, find your user ID, which can be queried with the following command specifying your email address used to register in Globus

+``globus get-identities <your-email-address>``

+Now save your user ID:

+``user_uuid=<your-user-ID>``

+Make a folder in your local machine which we can use to transfer data into.
+For example we can ``mkdir /home/dataset/``

+Now initiate the transfer:

+``./download.py --source-endpoint $source_ep --destination-endpoint $your_ep --source-path /share/godata/ --destination-path /home/dataset/ --user-uuid $user_uuid --delete``

-2 - Load dataset to globus special remote for first time setup
+### 2 - Load dataset to globus special remote for first time setup

 Once the desired dataset is downloaded, it can be added to datalad and CONP by using the guide adding_dataset_to_datalad.md.
 In this way, the dataset content is expected to be available to CONP users via datalad and git annex which will require a configured special remote to retrieve data when needed.